The Blue Ocean Strategy: Definition, Pros, Cons & Examples

 Limited Market Scope

-While blue oceans represent untapped market spaces with potential for growth, the scope of these markets may be limited compared to established red oceans.
+While blue oceans represent untapped market spaces with potential for growth, their scope may be limited compared to established red oceans.
 The niche nature of some blue oceans may restrict the size of the customer base and the scalability of the business.
-Companies must carefully assess the market size and growth potential of the blue ocean initiative to determine its long-term viability and alignment with overall strategic objectives.
+Companies must carefully assess the blue ocean initiative's market size and growth potential to determine its long-term viability and alignment with overall strategic objectives.

 Strategic Focus and Resource Allocation